Formula for the unemployment rate

 Many factors can influence the unemployment rate, including:

-• Economic growth (or lack thereof)
+• Economic growth or recession

 • Government policies (e.g., minimum wage, unemployment benefits)